 Successful people see a challenge and look for an opportunity.

 They believe there’s always a way around or through anything that may be standing between them and their goal.
 They don’t see failure as a tragic event; they see it as feedback for what to do differently next time.

 Unsuccessful people see a challenge right in front of them and don’t bother looking over the obstacle, or under, or to the side.
 They just stop there.

 We’re all faced with walls at some point, right?
 So do you keep staring at the wall, or do you look for ways to climb over it?

 Feelings of gratitude nurture our individual mental health, fortify our bonds with people, and enhance financial well-being.
 When you express what you’re grateful for, you activate your brain’s neurochemistry for health and happiness.

-Incorporating a gratitude practice into your daily routine also strengthens neural
+Incorporating a gratitude practice into your daily routine also strengthens neural circuits for abundance.

 The benefits of a gratitude practice occur at the psychological and neurobiological level.
 And the latest research on gratitude has found that when the brain feels gratitude, it activates areas responsible for feelings of reward, moral cognition, subjective value judgments, compassion, economic decision-making, and self-motivation.